happycube/cxadc-linux3/README.md

 https://www.aliexpress.com/item/4001286595482.html    - Blue Variation

-Note 01: For reliable 40Mhz 8-bit and 20mhz 16-bit samples the recommended crystal is the `ABLS2-40.000MHZ-D4YF-T`.
+Note 01: For reliable 40Mhz 8-bit & 20mhz 16-bit samples the recommended crystal is the `ABLS2-40.000MHZ-D4YF-T`.

 Note 02: Asmedia PCI to PCIE 1x bridge chips may have support issues on some older PCH chipsets Intel 3rd gen, for example, white cards use ITE chips which might not have said issue.